Let’s start this article with a brief introduction to Pantone colors.

 This enhances preciseness in choosing the required color and the correct color needed for the final product.

-During inspection it is also advisable to get a new or a not so old pantone color swatch.
+It is also advisable to get a new or a not-so-old Pantone color swatch during a check.
 An old color swatch can have faded colors making judgment not so perfect.
 This may alter the final product’s color.

-Inspection makes it possible for the manufacturer to verify that the color matches the specifications given.
+The inspection makes it possible for the manufacturer to verify that the color matches the specifications.

-Professional companies rely on pantone color swatches to make sure their bulk productions matches their customers’ specifications.
+Professional companies rely on Pantone color swatches to ensure their bulk productions match their customers’ specifications.

 - When you need consistency in color

 Pantone Matching System enhances consistency in color.
-One product needs to look exactly the same even if it is printed in a different location by a different printer.
+One product needs to look exactly the same even if it is printed in a different location by another printer.

 The material to be printed on also affects the final product.